AkashXII/DeepReef-Ai/README.md

-Description about the DeepReef AI — Coral Health & Bleaching Prediction System is available in SubZero branch.
+Description about the DeepReef AI — Coral Health & Bleaching Prediction System is available in Subzero branch.